Brown Advisory Ethical Selection Q3 2019 commentary

 US stock markets were up slightly over the three-month period, although this seemingly placid result masks a sharp sell-off at the end of July, and an equally sharp rise at the beginning of September.

 The Brown Advisory Ethical Selection portfolio performed well in the third quarter — up 2.2% against a 1.2% increase in the Russell 3000 Index (the US market index best used to compare portfolio performance).
 This outperformance was driven almost entirely by strong stock selection, which Brown Advisory typically expects to be the dominant driver of performance compared to the market.
 There has also been a continued benefit from the portfolio’s natural tendency to be underweight to the Energy sector.

 Best performing positions

-Brown Advisory is closely watching the markets and the factors impacting recent volatility, but by focusing on the investment process, and staying disciplined with portfolio allocation we have confidence in the portfolio’s ability to continue delivering outperformance for investors.
+Brown Advisory are closely watching the markets and the factors impacting recent market unease, but by focusing on the investment process, and staying disciplined with portfolio allocation, are confident for driving continued outperformance.